yury-s/playwright-mcp/README.md

                                example "1280, 720"
   --vision                     Run server that uses screenshots (Aria snapshots
-                               are used by default)
+                               are used by default) --extension                  Allow connecting to a running browser instance (Edge/Chrome only).
+Requires the 'Playwright MCP'
+                               browser extension to be installed.
 ```

 <!--- End of options generated section -->